cavinsaravanan/The-FIRST-Devil-s-Dictionary/dictionary.md

 **Mountain Dew (n.) :** Fuel that powers the programmers.
 See Pizza.~Beaker

 # N

 **NASA (n.) :** The group that probably built the world champions~Kevin Leonard

 **Nationals (n.) :** a term that us old timers use when we've forgotten what year it is, See World Championship (n.), Worlds (n.) ~The_ShamWOW88

+**Nebraska (n.):** A mysterious and uncharted land.~TheBoulderite

 **Next year (n.) :** the theoretical point at which your team will achieve a goal which you have thus far fallen short of. ~hectorcastillo

 **Noodle Agreement (n.):** The backroom deal made over a bowl of ramen to strategically remove any possible strategic thinking from an FRC game through rule updates and FAQ responses.~marshall

 # O

+**Offense (n):** Something people always want more of, until a game is played with only it.~The other Gabe

 **Offseason (n) :** See build season.~DohertyBilly

 **Offseason (n):** A fairy tale told to help keep rookies going for a few more hours.~GeeTwo

 **OP (adj.):** 1.
 Overpowered.
 2. A captain who only idiots decline at alliance selection.~Billfred

+**OP Robotics (n.):** 1.
+A team from Canada that has never lost a regional and capable of holding its own against Simbotics.
+2. The bane of world champions at IRI.~TheBoulderite

 **OP(n.):** 1.
 An FRC team rumored to have never lost a Regional.
 2. A dominant robot creating force that makes you smack your forehead at the end of each build season and ask yourself why you didn't just do what they did.~Ginger Power